-For the anniversary of the fall of the Berlin Wall (November 9, 1989), I am posting a short piece I wrote two years ago in my creative writing class that is a true story about my experiences, to the best of my recollection, in West and East Berlin and Checkpoint Charlie.
+For the anniversary of the fall of the Berlin Wall (November 9, 1989), I am posting a short piece I wrote three years ago in my creative writing class that is a true story about my experiences at age 10 or 11, to the best of my recollection, in West and East Berlin and Checkpoint Charlie.

 As my family sat waiting in our seats on the bus, a man in a military uniform climbed into the vehicle with a scowl on his face.
 “Passports!
 Passports!” he shouted.